President, Military Engines

 Bennett joined Pratt & Whitney in 1979.
 Previous leadership roles include director, F119 program; vice president, F119 program; vice president, Military Development Programs; and vice president Advanced Programs & Technology.

-Bennett earned a Bachelor of Science degree in mechanical engineering from the University of Tennessee, and a Master of Business Administration degree in aviation from Embry Riddle Aeronautical University.
+Bennett earned a Bachelor of Science degree in mechanical engineering from the University of Tennessee, and a Master of Business Administration degree from Embry Riddle Aeronautical University.
 He also graduated from the Defense Systems Management College in Fort Belvoir, Va.